Creatine: Cardiovascular disease

 A 2011 systematic review evaluated the effectiveness of creatine and creatine analogues in adults with cardiovascular disease, including heart failure and myocardial infarction.
 The studies assessed the use of various creatine-based compounds—such as creatine, creatine phosphate, and phosphocreatinine—administered via oral, intravenous, or intramuscular routes, typically as adjuncts to standard therapy.

 The analysis found no conclusive evidence that creatine or its analogues significantly affect mortality, myocardial infarction progression, or ejection fraction.
 However, some studies suggested a potential improvement in cardiac dysrhythmias and dyspnoea.
 The trials varied considerably in terms of drug formulation, dosage, treatment duration, and patient populations.
 Notably, no studies were identified that examined the effects of these compounds in patients with essential hypertension.

 Due to the small sample sizes, clinical heterogeneity, and inconsistent outcomes across trials, the authors concluded that more rigorous and larger-scale studies are necessary to establish the clinical utility of creatine analogues in cardiovascular care.

 Pregnancy

-It has been found that women who consumed ≥13 mg of creatine per kg of body mass daily have a lower risk of obsetetric conditions.
-Creatines properties support energy for production, stabilization of maternal plasma creatine, improved pregnancy outcomes, as well as reduced oxidative stress.
-It was also found to reduce risk of preterm birth, support immunne function, and reduce risk of perinatal brain injry.
+It has been found that women who consumed ≥13 mg of creatine per kg of body mass daily have a lower risk of obstetric conditions.
+Creatine's properties support energy for production, stabilization of maternal plasma creatine, improved pregnancy outcomes, as well as reduced oxidative stress.
+It was also found to reduce risk of preterm birth, support immune function, and reduce risk of perinatal brain injury.
 Perinatal brain injury occurs after hypoxia events, creatine allows cells to recover faster.

+Sarcopenia

+The combination of creatine supplementation and resistance training increases lean mass and strength in the elderly.